BSteffaniak/sbt/README.md

                                      origin/master automatically       [boolean]
   --continue, -c                     Continue pulling release info after
-                                     addressing conflicts manually     [boolean] --auto-resolve-conflicts, --arc    Automatically resolve conflicts and create a merge commit (not correctly, though)
+                                     addressing conflicts manually     [boolean] --skip-story-ids                   What stories to exclude from the release [array] --skip-commit-hashes               What commits to exclude from the release [array] --auto-resolve-conflicts, --arc    Automatically resolve conflicts and create a merge commit (not correctly, though)
                                                                        [boolean]
   --quick                            Just quickly get the most up to date
-                                     release info by creating a temp branch, then deleting it afterwards       [boolean] --push                             On successfully pulling release info, push the created branch                [boolean]
+                                     release info by creating a temp branch, then deleting it afterwards       [boolean] --include-previously-accepted      Include stories that have been accepted between the previous deploy and current
+                                     deploy, but have no actual code in current deploy           [boolean] [default: false] --push                             On successfully pulling release info, push the created branch                [boolean]
 ```